abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_ml/py_kmeans/py_kmeans_opencv/py_kmeans_opencv.rst

 So we start by creating data and plot it in Matplotlib
 ::

+    import numpy as np
+    import cv2
+    from matplotlib import pyplot as plt

     x = np.random.randint(25,100,25)
     y = np.random.randint(175,255,25)
     z = np.hstack((x,y))